sidendev/supernews/README.md

 # Supernews

 Supernews is a concept web application that focuses on delivering only positive news stories.
 It's a platform where users can share, read, and interact with uplifting content, creating a community-driven space for good news.
+Please be aware that this is currently hosted on a free tier of Netlify and may experience slow loading times of up to 60 seconds.
 This repo is for the react/vite frontend of the application.
 There is also a backend repo for the express/postgresql backend for this project and can be found here: https://github.com/sidendev/nc-news

 ![Supernews web app Mockup](./public/supernews-mockup-cropped.webp)